catalinmer/terraform-aws-asg-dns-handler/README.md

 - Fetch the `asg:hostname_pattern` tag value from the ASG, and parse out the hostname and Route53 zone ID from it.
 - If it's a instance being created
 	- Fetch internal IP from EC2 API
-	- Create a Route53 record pointing the hostname to the IP
+	- Create a Route53 record by adding 2 digits afret the ${var.hostname_prefix} part, pointing the hostname to the IP
 	- Set the Name tag of the instance to the initial part of the generated hostname
 - If it's an instance being deleted
 	- Fetch the internal IP from the existing record from the Route53 API